IshaL-30/DefiKingdom-Clone-AVAX-Proof/readMe.md

 # Defi Empire: A Simple DeFi Kingdom Clone on Avalanche

 ## Overview

-Defi Empire is a decentralized finance (DeFi) game built on a custom EVM subnet on the Avalanche network.
-Players can collect, build, battle, and earn rewards through various game activities.
-The project involves deploying ERC20 tokens, a Vault smart contract, and integrating with MetaMask for seamless in-game transactions.
+**Defi Empire** is a decentralized finance (DeFi) game built on the Avalanche network.
+Inspired by DeFi Kingdoms, this project is designed to be a blockchain-based game where players can collect, build, battle, and earn rewards through various in-game activities.
+The game is powered by a custom EVM subnet and utilizes smart contracts for in-game transactions.

 ## Features

-- **Custom EVM Subnet**: Create and deploy a custom Avalanche EVM subnet for game transactions.
+- **Custom EVM Subnet**: The game operates on a custom EVM subnet on the Avalanche network, providing low fees and fast transaction times.
-- **ERC20 Token**: Deploy a custom ERC20 token for in-game currency.
+- **ERC20 Token Integration**: The game uses a native ERC20 token called "Defi Empire Token" (symbol: DEFIE) for in-game currency.
-- **Vault**: A vault contract for staking and rewards.
+- **Vault System**: Players can deposit and withdraw their tokens from a smart contract-based vault.
-- **MetaMask Integration**: Seamless integration with MetaMask for transactions.
+- **MetaMask Integration**: Seamless integration with MetaMask for handling in-game transactions.
+- **In-Game Economy**: Players can mint tokens, deposit them into the vault, and withdraw them as they earn and spend within the game.

 ## Prerequisites
 - Node.js and npm